mlochbaum/BQN/problems.md

 ### Trigonometry
 There are a lot of standard functions and I don't want to use separate primitives or a menu-style primitive like APL Circle for them.
 You can define all the functions eventually if you use complex exponential and take real and imaginary parts and inverses, but this doesn't sound well-suited for implementation.
 And there should be a math library that gives you the standard functions with normal names, but how will it be implemented?

-### Ambivalent explicit functions
-Currently there's no way to define the two valences separately, and I don't know of an easy way to check whether there is a left argument.

 ### Right-to-left multi-line functions go upwards
 If you include multiple multi-line functions in what would otherwise be a one-liner, the flow in each function goes top to bottom but the functions are executed bottom to top.
 I think the fix here is to just say give your functions names and don't do this.